aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 This paper is currently being written, in an open enviroment format.
 Available as a prePrint draft document at Elsevier's SSRN platform. https://ssrn.com/abstract=4210504

+**version and revision history**
+- ToDo:
+  - calc MD5 hash of the dataset file yo compare with json result on upload
+  - OTA firmware update

+  - Remove lock on a dataset (by an admin)
+  - validate Json received on a new dataset upload
+  - load dataset repository metadata

 ## Smart DAQ for LIVE Experimental Data
 This repository holds the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.